-- We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - BILC ensures that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum.
-This is set out in detail in the policy/policies for Curriculum/RSE/PSHE/online safety.
-The school makes use of published guidance to develop and deliver this provision, including for RSE, PSHE, and teaching online safety. - Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - BILC recognises that one size does not fit all and takes a personalised and contextualised approach for more vulnerable children, victims of abuse and some children with SEND, so they know how to assess risk and adopt safe practices. - BILC has implemented the mandatory DfE Relationships Education, Relationships and Sex and Health Education curriculum.
-The schools are embedding this into all aspects of their curriculum to ensure equality, ageappropriateness and full experiences for all pupils.
-Further details are given in our SMSC, RSE and PSHE curriculum policies. - BILC systems support children to talk to a range of staff about their concerns and worries with confidence in the knowledge they will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.
+- We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.
+This is a crucial part of preventative education. - BILC has put in place a whole school approach to helping pupils understand how to keep themselves safe.
+This aims to prepare pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - The BILC's approach to teaching pupils about safeguarding, including online safety, is part of providing a broad and balanced curriculum.
+The detail of this is set out in detail in the policy/policies for Curriculum/RSE/PSHE/online safety.
+The school makes use of published guidance to develop and deliver this provision, including for RSE, PSHE, and teaching online safety. - Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - The BILC recognises that one size does not fit all and takes a personalised and contextualised approach for more vulnerable children, victims of abuse and some SEND children, so they know how to assess risk and adopt safe practices. - The BILC has implemented the mandatory DfE Relationships Education/Relationships, Sex and Health Education curriculum.
+The school is embedding this into all aspects of the curriculum to ensure equality, age-appropriate and full experiences for all pupils.
+Further details are given in our SMSC, RSE and PSHE curriculum policies. - BILC systems support children to talk to about their concerns and worries with confidence in the knowledge they will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate. - Safeguarding is at the heart of everything we do at The Brook Special Primary School.
+Great importance is placed on identifying opportunities in the taught curriculum for children to learn about safeguarding.
+Our unique spiral curriculum gives pupils' opportunities to experience life in all its diversity, to acquire knowledge, understanding, and skills that significantly impact personal development, behaviour, and wellbeing.
+High level support, using bespoke resources, provides opportunities for every child to have a voice and develop individual skills required for personal safeguarding.